 Places to eat and shop

 Thanks so much Cara.
-We look forward to your future contributions.
+We miss you already.